creditkarma/thrift-server/packages/consul-client/README.md

 A client for Hashicorp Consul written in TypeScript.

-This client currently only supports the Consul KV API
+This client currently only supports the [Consul KV API](https://www.consul.io/api/kv.html).

 ## Install